Raden Saleh: The Arrest of Pangeran Diponegoro

 Raden Saleh is particularly remembered for his historical painting, The Arrest of Pangeran Diponegoro, which depicted the betrayal of the rebel leader Prince Diponegoro by the colonial government, thus ending the Java War in 1830.
 The Prince was tricked into entering Dutch custody near Magelang, believing he was there for negotiations of a possible cease-fire.
 He was captured through treachery and later deported.

 The event had been previously painted by a Dutch painter Nicolaas Pieneman, commissioned by Lieutenant General Hendrik Merkus de Kock.
 It is thought that Saleh saw this painting during his stay in Europe.
 Saleh made significant changes in his version of the painting; Pieneman painted the scene from the right, Saleh from the left.
 Pieneman depicts Diponegoro with resigned expression, while in Saleh's he appears to be outraged.
 Pieneman gave his painting the title Submission of Prince Diponegoro, while Saleh gave The Arrest of Pangeran Diponegoro.
 It is known that Saleh deliberately painted Diponegoro's Dutch captors with large heads to make them appear monstrous, as opposed to the more proportionally depicted Javanese.

-Raden Saleh’s work has been regarded as a sign of incipient nationalism in what was then the Dutch East Indies.
+Raden Saleh’s work has been regarded as a sign of incipient nationalism in what was then the Dutch East Indies / Indonesia.
 This can also be seen it the depiction of Diponegoro's men.
 Pieneman had never been to the Indies, and so depicted Diponegoro's men in a more Arabic fashion.
 Saleh's version has a more accurate depiction of native Javanese clothing, with some figures wearing batik and blangkon.

 Saleh finished this painting in 1857 and presented it to Willem III of Netherlands in The Hague.
 It was returned to Indonesia in 1978 as a realization of a cultural agreement between the two countries in 1969, regarding the return of cultural items which were taken, lent, or exchanged to the Dutch in the previous eras.
 Even though the painting did not fall under any of those categories, because Saleh presented it to the King of the Netherlands and it was never in the possession of Indonesia, it was nevertheless returned as a gift from the Royal Palace of Amsterdam, and is currently displayed at the Merdeka Palace Museum in Jakarta.